ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_digitizing/Digitize_cross_stitch_outlines.md

 ## To digitize cross stitch outlines...

-1Click the Cross Stitch Fill or Cross Stitch Run icon.
+1. Click the Cross Stitch Fill or Cross Stitch Run icon.

-2Select a color from the color palette.
+2. Select a color from the color palette.

-3Click the Single Line or Full Cross icon.
+3. Click the Single Line or Full Cross icon.
 If you are using Full Cross, the currently selected cross stitch type applies.

 ![StitchToolbar.png](assets/StitchToolbar.png)

 Tip: The stitch palette can be dragged and floated anywhere within the Design Window.

-4Mark reference points on your design.
+4. Mark reference points on your design.
 Left-click for sharp corners and right-click for round corners.

 ![cross-stitch_digitizing00039.png](assets/cross-stitch_digitizing00039.png)

-5Press Enter.
+5. Press Enter.
 The shape is filled or outlined depending on the stitch type selected.
 If you are using Full Cross, the currently selected cross stitch type applies.

 Note: Depending on the stitch type you select, you can also set the stitch direction.